ActivityWatch/aw-client/README.md

-actwa-client
+aw-client
 ============

-Client library for ActivityWatch.
+Client library for ActivityWatch in Python.